100% FREE CONSULTATION

 The purpose of these claims is to hold the responsible party accountable for the death and provide financial relief to the grieving family.

-• Duty of care: Showing that the responsible party owed a duty of care to the deceased.
-Drivers must operate their vehicles safely and medical professionals must provide adequate care.
+• Duty of care: It must be shown that the person responsible for the death owed a duty of care to the deceased.
+Drivers must operate their vehicles safely and medical professionals must provide adequate care to their patients.

 • Breach of duty: Demonstrating that the responsible party breached their duty of care through negligent or reckless actions, such as speeding, medical errors, or failure to maintain a safe working environment.